dcs-retribution/dcs-retribution/.github/pull_request_template.md

-Pull requests should be made against the `develop` branch.
+Pull requests should be made against the `dev` branch.
 Any backports necessary will be handled by the development team.

 Pull requests should be focused on one task.
-Multiple bug fixes should be multiple PRs.
-We cannot merge half a PR, and combined PRs are much more difficult to review.
-PRs that do not adhere to this will have their review delayed.
+Multiple bug fixes should be multiple PRs, or at the very least split over multiple (isolated) commits.
+We cannot merge half a PR, and combined PRs are more difficult to review.
+PRs that do not adhere to this may have their review delayed.

 Prefer rebase to merge, and squash commits as needed to preserve a readable commit history.
-This project maintains linear history in the develop branch, so we will either rebase or squash your PR when merging.
+This project maintains linear history in the `dev` branch, so we will either rebase or squash your PR when merging.
 It is much easier for us if your branch already has a readable commit history (ensure that your commit subject lines are clear enough to identify the patch in the git log).
 An